kamalsoni000/nextjs-mf-boilerplate/README.md

-# Microfrontends using Next.js and Module Federation with Tailwind CSS Boilerplate
+# Microfrontends using Next.js and Module Federation with Tailwind CSS Boilerplate by [Kamal Soni](https://kamalsoni.in/)

-# Microfrontends using Next.js and Module Federation

 Microfrontends allow teams to work independently of each other by splitting the application into smaller, shareable, and modular components.
 The primary goal for a microfrontend strategy is to improve collaboration across teams of developers.